Nizev/tf2-handel/README.md

 [![Discord](https://img.shields.io/discord/467040686982692865.svg)](https://discord.gg/t8nHSvA)
 ##### OOPS.
 PLEASE READ [THIS](https://github.com/confernn/tf2-artis/blob/master/IMPORTANT.md) BEFORE READING ANY FURTHER.

-## What is tf2-artis?
+## What is tf2-handel?
 TF2 Artis is a free bot script created for automatically trading virtual items in the game Team Fortress 2.
+What does 'handel' mean?
+'Handel' is the norwegian word for trade.

 ## Features
 * help, price, group, owner, donate, discord and classifeids commands